asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 forward(-100)  # Move the turtle backward 100 steps.
 ```

 You can move the turtle forward and backward by calling the `forward()` and `backward()` functions.
+Passing a negative number makes the turtle move in the opposite direction.

+There are also functions that can turn the direction the turtle cursor is facing:

 ```python
 left(90)  # Turn left 90 degrees.
 right(45)  # Turn right 45 degrees.
 ```

 You can turn the turtle left (counterclockwise) or right (clockwise) by passing the number of degrees to turn to the `left()` and `right()` functions.
 The turtle only turns and does not change position.
+Passing a negative number makes the turtle turn in the opposite direction.

+By default, the turtle draws a thin line when it moves.
+You can make this line thicker:

 ```python
 pensize(4)
 ```

-Changes the thickness of the lines that the turtle draws.
-The default is `1`, but you can pass a larger number as the argument to make thicker lines.
+The pen size is `1` by default, but you can pass a larger number as the argument to `pensize()` to make thicker lines.

+The last thing your turtle program should do is call the `done()` function:

 ```python
 done()
 ```

-Call the `done()` function at the very end of your program so that the Turtle window doesn't automatically close before you can see the finished drawing.
+Calling the `done()` function at the very end of your program keeps the window open after the drawing has finished.
+This makes sure the Turtle window doesn't automatically close before you can see the finished drawing.

+You can use numbers as function call arguments.
+But you can also store numbers in variables and pass variables as function call arguments:

 ```python
 line_length = 25  # This variable stores the number 25.
 forward(line_length)
 ```

-You can store values (such as `25`) in variables (such as `line_length`) and use them in other places in your program.
+This code stores `25`) in a variable named `line_length`.
+The code `forward(line_length)` is the same as `forward(25)`.

+A `for` loop allows you to repeat instructions:

 ```python
 for i in range(4):